anuragrana/expression-evaluator/README.md

 Argument

-    Map<Object, List<String>> :Json formatted fields and their attributes whose values need to be fetched at run time.
+    Map<Object, List<String>>: Json formatted fields and their attributes whose values need to be fetched at run time.
-    Map<String, String>	:key identifier
+    Map<String, String>: key identifier
     The key identifier will be like customerNo:1221233 whose attribute like PINCODE,CITY of field ADDRESS need to be fetched.

 Input format of the attributes in resolveExpressionValueFromService :